 Tricks, treats, and costume fun — Halloween season brings tons of family-friendly events and activities to Chicago.
-You can brave a not-so-scary haunted house, pick your own pumpkins, decorate a traditional sugar skull, stay up late for a nighttime parade, and more.
-Explore things to do with your little ghosts and goblins in Chicago this Halloween.
+You can brave a not-so-scary haunted house, pick your own pumpkins, go trick-or-treating, and more.
+Explore things to do with your little ghosts and goblins with these family-friendly Halloween activities in Chicago.

 Trick or treat in Chicago neighborhoods